What’s Hello Daisy about?

 * Some people have told us, ‘but there are iPads and mobile phones’; our research shows, even with tablets, these are still very difficult to navigate, the screen size is often too small and this becomes another technology to remember to charge and use.

-* Price to be confirmed, 4G connectivity cost at £5.99 a month
+* Price to be confirmed, 4G connectivity cost at best market rate at the the time.

 We are currently building the prototype and will be running a crowd funding campaign soon to raise funds to take Hello Daisy into production.